epfl-ada/ada-2022-project-radar/README.md

 - Coming up with interesting research questions (and try to answer them) such as: When do the paths split?
 Can we determine reasons behind them taking separate paths?
 What are the common characteristics of people that went on the same path?

-**Step 5: Explore feasibility of "decision" trees** Not really a decision tree: Level $i$ of the tree represents the categories users rated in their $i$-th rating.
-Number of nodes per level is therefore limited to 15.
+**Step 5: Explore feasibility of "decision" trees**

+_(Not really a decision tree: level $i$ of the tree represents the categories users rated in their $i$-th rating.
+Number of nodes per level is therefore limited to 15.)_
 - Determine if method is interesting to pursue
-- Gain insights on the data by comparing the different paths taken by users, determining "heavy" nodes in the graph, check total number of final leaves.
+- Gain insights on the data by comparing the different paths taken by users, determining "heavy" or "hot" nodes in the graph, check total number of final leaves.

 **Step 6: Graph Mining**
 - Continue to improve the network representation of the data, test different edge weights and incorporate user ratings into the network.